Dynamic Ordered Panel Logit Models: Introduction

-This paper contributes to the literature on dynamic ordered choice models.
+This paper contributes to the literature on dynamic ordered logit models.
 We are aware of only one paper that studies a fixed-$T$ version of this model while allowing for fixed effects.
 The approach in \cite{muris2020dynamic} builds on methods for dynamic binary choice models in \cite{honore2000panel} by restricting how past values of the dependent variable enter the model.
-In particular, in \cite{muris2020dynamic}, the lagged dependent variable $Y_{i,t-1}$ enters the model only via $1\{Y_{i,t-1}\geq k\}$ for some known $k$.
+In particular, in \cite{muris2020dynamic}, the lagged dependent variable $Y_{i,t-1}$ enters the model only via $\mathbbm{1}\{Y_{i,t-1}\geq k\}$ for some known $k$.
 We do not impose such a restriction, and allow the effect of $Y_{i,t-1}$ to vary freely with its level.
 Other existing work on dynamic panel models for ordered outcomes uses a random effects approach (\citealt{contoyannis_dynamics_2004}, \citealt{albarran_estimation_2019}) or requires a large number of time periods for consistency (\citealt{carro_state_2014}, \citealt{fernandez-val_evaluating_2017}).
-Our approach requires no restrictions on the dependence between fixed effects and regressors, and only requires four periods of data for consistency.
+An earlier version of \cite{aristodemou2018semiparametric} contained partial identification results for a dynamic ordered choice model without logistic errors.
+Our approach places no restrictions on the dependence between fixed effects and regressors, requires only four periods of data for consistency, and delivers point identification and estimates.